pydisasm

 Adding the modifier "General Purpose" is my own terminology.
 Right now, this distinction is not widely accepted.

-A couple years ago, to raise awareness, I started a discussion in the Wikipedia "talk" section for "Decompilers".
+A couple of years ago, to raise awareness, I started a discussion in the Wikipedia "talk" section for "Decompilers".
 Unfortunately, there hasn’t been much discussion or movement on this.

 I will soon describe the decompilation process, and I will introduce a rarely used, if not fully worked out, approach to decompilation.
 I treat decompilation as a human-language translation problem.
 In some ways, it can be like the kind of thing Google Translate does.

 But the process we will go through, also follows a pattern similar to the process used by compiler front-ends, including the compiler for Python.
-It is described in all of the compiler books that I showed images of before.
+It is described in all the compiler books that I showed images of before.
 I am going to show this process adapted to perform decompilation.
 And I think this kind of adaption can be extended to create decompilers for other high-level bytecode.

 At a more technical level, I hope you understand the phases of decompilation in these Python decompilers.
 This can be useful in submitting bug reports or fixing bugs.